-A lot of home owner do this because they think that it will help them save money.
-After all, your remodeling contractor will be put mark ups on the cost of materials that will be used for your remodeling project.
+A lot of homeowners do this because they think that it will help them save money.
+After all, your remodeling contractor will be put markups on the cost of materials that will be used for your remodeling project.
 Even though this may be true, keep in mind that contractors have their way of buying materials at a much lower price.
 This is why the prices of the materials will cost almost the same even if they mark it up.
 In addition to that, contractors know how to choose a sturdier and better home remodeling materials better than you.

 Do not work without an emergency fund.

 Although you already have an established budget, going beyond the budget is inevitable once you start working.
-This is why it is best that you reserve some extra funds for your project in the event that you run short of your building funds.
+This is why you should reserve some extra funds for your project if you run short of your building funds.